Chhat2206/Retro-Brick-Breaker/README.md

 - [x] Restart and main menu buttons with custom UI and clean design

 ## Implemented but Not Working Properly:
 - ⚠️ **Block Visual Glitch**: Occasionally, block visuals may persist on the screen after a collision, despite the block being non-existent.
 This causes no physical obstruction, and the game progresses normally once all actual blocks are removed.
 Temporarily pausing the game (stopping and restarting the game engine) resolves this issue.
 The occurrence is rare.
+It has only been observed in level 4 in my testing.
-- ⚠️ **Paddle Movement Framerate Dependency**: The paddle's movement speed is tied to the user's frame rate per second (fps).
-Consequently, on systems with less than 60hz, the paddle movement appears slower, while it seems faster on systems exceeding 60hz.
-The game is optimized for 60 frames per second, which is the most common standard.
+  - **Steps to counter**: I implemented threads to every block and attempted to stop and start back the engine before every level to prevent the issue.
+That caused the game to look frozen while generating new levels, so the idea was scrapped.
+I rewrote the ball movement function, paddle function which helped reduce the frequency but did not work.
+I created a new thread each time a powerup occured, which caused the game to lag immensely.

 ## Features Not Implemented:
 - **Feature**: Pause button
   - **Issue**: Main menu did pause very smoothly, no need for a dedicated button